UK Apple Cider Vinegar - Raw, Natural, Unpasteurised, Made From Organically Grown Apples.

 [back to top]

-Does Cider Vinegar Contain Alcohol?
+Does Cider Vinegar contain alcohol?

 Properly fermented apple cider vinegar should have a 0% alcohol content.
-This is why we allow our ACV to ferment naturally for at least three years.
+This is why we allow our ACV to ferment naturally for at least two years.
 Unlike commercial manufacturers, we don’t rush, taking our time to produce quality traditional vinegar.

 [back to top]